Are you ready to earn your online nursing degree?

 When an article is published electronically, the publisher assigns a unique digital object identifier (DOI) to it.
 The DOI provides a permanent identification code and internet link for the article.
-APA Style recommends that you include DOI in any citation for which it is available.
+APA style recommends that you include the DOI in any citation for which it is available.
 See the examples below.

 The AMA Manual of Style details official guidelines for writing and citing medical research.
 The style is maintained by the American Medical Association.
 The examples below originate from the Arizona Health Sciences Library website and the USciences website.